-At the time of designation pancreatic cancer affected approximately1.2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 55,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, pancreatic cancer affected approximately1.2 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 56,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 At the time of submission of the application for orphan drug designation, several medicines were authorised for the treatment of pancreatic cancer in the European Union.
 The choice of treatment for pancreatic cancer depends on several factors, including the stage of the disease.
 Treatments may include surgery, radiotherapy (treatment with radiation), and chemotherapy (medicines used to treat cancer).
 Satisfactory argumentation has been submitted by the sponsor to justify the assumption that human telomerase reverse transcriptase peptide (611-626) might be of potential significant benefit for the treatment of pancreatic cancer, mainly because it has a new mechanism of action and may be used in combination with other treatments.
 This assumption will have to be confirmed at the time of marketing authorisation.
 This will be necessary to maintain the orphan status.

 - How is this medicine expected to work?